elCorsaiR/InvoiceOnline/README.md

 ## Use

 1. Download this repo
-1. Put it in web accessible directory
-1. Point a browser at it
+1. Open `index.html` in a browser
 1. Fill out invoice and print

+Optionally, you could have the 2nd step above be "put in web accessible directory", but this app works both with and with a web server.
+The simplicity of just HTML/CSS/JavaScript!!

 **Note** -  This does not support saving and editing old invoice.
 Just simple one off invoice creating ;)